UiPath/ProcessMining-devkit-connector/documentation/connector_documentation.md

 \<In case the connector is created to output data for TemplateOne, give an overview how the input for the business data has to be configured (tags, due dates) and a definition of tags and due dates which are available out of the box.>

 ### KPIs
-\<For each attribute, list the KPIs that can be used based on the data that is provided for TemplateOne.
+\<This section is only needed for TemplateOne connectors.
+List the KPIs that can be calculated based on the data that is provided for TemplateOne.
 Also provide the related definition.>

 | KPI | Description |
 | :---: | :---: |
 | Automation rate| (Number of events where Automated equals `TRUE` / Total number of events) |

-\<Add a disclaimer: Not all the KPIs are available out of box, they need to be added to app.>
+\<Add a disclaimer: Not all KPIs are available in TemplateOne out of the box, they might have to be added to app.>

 ## Connector design diagrams